waspRobot/wasprobot.github.io/_posts/2017-11-02-number-series-reduction.markdown

 \\[f(7) = 1852\\]

 ### Properties of reduction
+#### The common reductor
-One of the properties of the reduction method I have come across (that my colleague, Nick Hill, helped come up with) is the magic number:
+One of the properties of the reduction method I have come across is the *common reductor* - the number that repeats in the last reduced layer.
+In our example:
 <br/>
 <table align="center">
 <tr>